haxsaw/actuator-docs/source/manual/namespace-basic.rst

 A Simple Namespace
 ==================

-Similar to infra models, `namespace models` are created by defining a subclass of actuator.namespace.NamespaceModel and filling it with Roles and Vars.
-Roles are associated to a IP addressable resource, typically defined in the infra model (but can actually just be a hard-coded IP address), which indicates where the Role is to be configured and run, and Vars which are name-value pairs that can be established at the model level, or attached to a specific Role.
+Similar to infra models, `namespace models` are created by defining a subclass of ``actuator.namespace.NamespaceModel`` and filling it with ``Role`` and ``Var`` components. `Roles` are associated to an IP addressable resource, typically defined in the infra model
+(but can actually just be a hard-coded IP address), which indicates where the Role is to be configured and run `Vars` are name-value pairs that can be established at the model level, or attached to a specific Role.

 Here's a simple example that demonstrates the basic features of a namespace.
 It will model two Roles, an app server and a computation engine, and use the MyInfraModel infra model from above for certain values: